tytydraco/yessleep/out/In_my_town_there_was_only_one_kids_TV_show_which_had_quite_the_effect_on_us_Mrs_Blinkys_Playhouse.md

 I was dragged to a homecoming game by a group of friends lucky enough not to get the sensitivity, only to figure out the whole game was just an excuse for other kids to take advantage of the sensitive ones.
 I remember seeing them waving dog whistles and walkie-talkies like weapons, and those of us who were fucking stupid enough to go to that game, scattered before things turned messy.

 And things did turn messy.
-After turning fifteen years old, my ears started to bleed when the TV was too loud.
+After turning thirteen years old, my ears started to bleed when the TV was too loud.
 It wasn’t just frequencies now, it was sound.
 This thing was ruining my life.
 Initially, I had been able to hear radio waves, and what was riding on them.

 I could hear walkie-talkies and radio signals miles away.
 But now, I could hear something else, a crackling sound like I could hear the waves themselves, enveloping and entangling with each other, swimming in and out.
 I imagined several lines of bright color at the backs of my eyes.
 When it was at its worst and I had to stuff my head in my pillow and swallow two Tylenol just to get rid of the brunt of it, I imagined the lines were brighter, blinding yellow and green.
 And when it was better, the colors were darker.
 Blue and Pink.